jabr/0x10c/math/README.md

 # Math library for DCPU16

-***NOTE: This is still in the R&D phase, and I have not yet implemented any of it in assembly.
-The initial prototypes are in Python, but they are designed to be efficiently portable to the DCPU.***
+***NOTE: This is still in the R&D phase, and I have not yet released a DCPU assembly version of this work.
+The initial prototypes are in Python, and they are designed to be efficiently portable to the DCPU.***

 ## floating point numbers